 Article II of the revised University of Kentucky Code of Student Conduct ("UKCSC") states: "The Code does not cover decisions of the faculty of a professional school as to character, moral or ethical, required of a student for purposes of awarding a degree or certificate, or for continuation as a candidate for such degree or certificate."
-The jurisdiction of this HCC Code extends to the commissions of acts on- or off- campus that reflect adversely on the moral and ethical character of the enrolled HCC student, independent of whether or not such acts are judged to be violations of the UKCSC.
+The jurisdiction of this HCC Code extends to (1) violations of the UKCSC solely to the extend that the behavior reflects on the character, morals, or ethics of the student enrolled in a health care college program (see defined below) and (2) the commissions of acts on- or off-campus that are not considered as violations of the UKCSC, but that reflect adversely on the moral and ethical character, morals, or ethics of the enrolled HCC student, independent of whether or not such acts are judged to be violations of the UKCSC.